meltaxa/solariot/README.md

 1. Log in to the PubNub site and generate your API keys.

-2. Log in to the Freeboard website and create a dashboard by importing the supplied
+2. Log in to the Freeboard website and create a dashboard by importing the supplied dashboard.json file.

 3. Download or clone this repository to your local workstation.